forstezr/embeddedLinuxClass/hw01/ReadMe.md

 ## Prof. Yoder's comments

 Everything looks good.
 Your etch-a-sketch works.
-No post on main Google Group
+No write permission on repo.

-Grade:  10/10
+Grade:  9/10